 What ingredients do I need for these grilled sirloin steak kabobs:

-- Meat: I used sirloin steak.
-It’s the best steak for kabobs because it’s so tender and easy to cut into bite-sized pieces.
+- Sirloin steak: It’s the best cut of beef for kabobs because it’s so tender and easy to cut into bite-sized pieces.

 - Vegetables: I used green, red, and yellow bell peppers, as well as a red onion – simple, healthy vegetables that are packed with nutrition and flavor.

 - Marinade: This steak kabob marinade is a mixture of sauces and spices, including soy sauce, bbq sauce, Worcestershire sauce, apple cider vinegar, dijon mustard, garlic powder, onion powder, and also Italian seasoning.